mkudija/Reading/2017_Books.md

 - *The Circle* by Dave Eggers
 - *Applied Economics: Thinking Beyond Stage One* by Thomas Sowell
 - *The Red Tent* by Anita Diamant
-- *Poetry as Prayer: Jesica Powers* by Robert F. Morneau
+- *Poetry as Prayer: Jessica Powers* by Robert F. Morneau
 - *The Fortunes of Poetry in and Age of Unmaking* by James Matthew Wilson
 - *Reagan: The Life* by H.W.
 Brands
 - *The Sale of a Lifetime: How the Great Bubble Burst of 2017-2019 Can Make You Rich* by Harry S. Dent, Jr.